 If you would like a chat about whether us working together could be helpful to you at this time, please feel free to contact me.
-Our first conversation will last around 30 minutes and carries no charge and no obligation.
+Our first conversation carries no charge and no obligation.

 Training, qualifications & experience

 I have undergone years of training to become qualified as a safe and ethical therapeutic counsellor.
 This is as important to me as I anticipate it is to you and am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP) and the National Counselling Society.